Codeup-Mirzakhani-Group1-NLP-Project/Codeup-Mirzakhani-GitHub-Scrape-NLP-Project/README.md

 * Acquire data from `GitHub` `Readme` files by scraping the `Github API`
 * Clean and Prepare the data using `RegEx` and `Beautiful soup`.
 * Explore data in search of relevant keyword grouping using bi-grams and n-grams
-* Answer the following initial question:
+* Answer the following initial questions:

     * **Question 1.** How is the target variable represented in the sample?

+    * **Question 2.** Are there any specific words or word groups that can assist with identifying the Language JavaScript or Java over the other languages?

-    * **Question 2.** What are the top words used in cleaned C#?
+    * **Question 3.** What are the top words used in cleaned C#?

-    * **Question 3.** What are the most used words in cleaned python strings?
+    * **Question 4.** What are the most used words in cleaned python strings?

-    * **Question 4.** Are there differences between the clean and lemmatized C# bi grams?

-    * **Question 5.** Are there differences between the clean and lemmatized python bi grams?

-    * **Question 6.** Is there an association between coding language and the lemmatized mean length of the string?
+    * **Question 5.** Is there an association between coding language and the lemmatized mean length of the string?

-    * **Question 7.** Are there any specific words or word groups that can assist with identifying the Language JavaScript or Java over the other languages?

-    * **Question 8.** Is there a significant difference in Sentiment across all four languages?
+    * **Question 6.** Is there a significant difference in Sentiment across all four languages?

+    * **Question 7.** How different are the bi-grams among four programming languages?

 * Develop a Model to predict program language of space related projects using either `Python`, `Javascript`, `Java`, or `C#` based on input from `GitHub` Project `Readme` files.